• Skip to primary navigation

 4. Slow cook the ribs in the Crock Pot.

-Cook on low for 5-6 hours or until the meat is soft and fork-tender and the internal temperature reaches 190-200 degrees.
+Cook on low for 5-6 hours or until the meat is soft and fork-tender and the internal temperature reaches 190-200 degrees on a digital meat thermometer.

 190-200 degrees is the perfect temperature for ribs that are soft and fork-tender.